How to Handle First Dates Without Getting Ahead of Yourself

 “I held my expectations so high for every girl that I met in the beginning,” I said in the episode.
 “I kind of came with these things I wanted with each person on every date.”

-You can’t know after one date if she’s your person.
+That mindset was exactly what I unpacked later in High Expectations, Loosely Held, because you can’t know after one date if someone is your person.
 That’s the whole point.
-It’s an introduction, not an interview.
-When you stop trying to make it work, you actually see what’s real.
+A first date is an introduction, not an interview.
+When you stop trying to make it work, you finally see what’s real.

 Yes.
 If you want to, reach out.
 But don’t spiral about it.